houshuang/stian-notes/content/E--Learning-platform-for-independent-course-creators.md

 - Examples:
     - **Nat Eliason** has made $50,000 on a course on Roam Research which is basically just 20 short videos (95$ fee).
     - **Tiago Forte** has taught 800 people on his Building a Second Brain course, minimum price is 999$.
-    - ^^Other examples - how big a market is this, and how many would be interested in Teachables-style courses or a bit more interactive, versus full-on video etc?^^
+    - <span class="highlight">Other examples - how big a market is this, and how many would be interested in Teachables-style courses or a bit more interactive, versus full-on video etc?</span>